thma/ThreepennyElectron/README.md

 As I did not find much coverage of this specific Electron / Threepenny GUI combination in blogs or tutorials I thought it would be a good idea to spread the word by writing a short tutorial featuring the basic building blocks of this approach.

+So without further ado let's dive into the code:

+##

 ## WIP
 ----